petaverse-cloud/pv-docs-site/docs/devices/1-getting-started/3_getting-started.md

     Inside the app, you can configure various settings for your device including **[setting up fences](/docs/petority/features/fence#set-up-a-fence)**, adjusting [notification](/docs/petority/notification/enable-nitif) preferences, and customizing activity [tracking](/docs/petority/devices/Working-mode).

-+ Monitor Location and Habit:
++ Track Location and Habit:

-    Once your device is paired and set up, you can use the app to [monitor your pet's location](/docs/petority/features/live-tracking) and [habit data](/docs/petority/features/health-monitoring).
-You'll be able to see where your pet has been and monitor their pulse and activity levels.
+    Once your device is paired and set up, you can use the app to [track your pet's location](/docs/petority/features/live-tracking) and [habit data](/docs/petority/features/health-monitoring).
+You'll be able to see where your pet has been and track their pulse trend and activity levels.

 + Set Up Notifications